Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 The Dilemma No One Wants to Solve

 Your oldest system is probably between 10 and 20 years old.
 It works.
 But every update takes longer.
-Specialists become scarce.
+Experts are becoming scarce.
 Operating costs rise every year.

-At the same time, everyone knows: It's terribly risky to touch this system.
-It is intertwined with hundreds of processes.
+At the same time, everyone knows: touching this system is extremely risky.
+It is interconnected with hundreds of processes.
 If something goes wrong, the business stops.

-This is the legacy dilemma: Expensive maintenance or costly and uncertain change.
+That is the legacy dilemma: Expensive maintenance or expensive and uncertain change.

 What Legacy Systems Really Cost

 Most companies dramatically underestimate the costs.
-They look at the IT budget and think: "500,000 francs per year for a critical system - that's okay."
+They look at the IT budget and think: "CHF 500,000 per year for a critical system - that’s fine."

 Hardware support for old systems.
 Expensive licenses for proprietary platforms.
 Backup and recovery that require specialized knowledge.

 Developers who know old technologies like COBOL earn 30-50% more than average.
-Debugging takes longer because fewer people understand the system.
+Troubleshooting takes longer because fewer people understand the system.
 Documentation that is either outdated or nonexistent.

-This is the largest item that is often overlooked.
+This is the biggest item, and it is usually overlooked.

-Your developer team spends 60% of its time keeping the legacy system running.
-That means: 60% less time for new features.
+Your development team spends 60% of its time keeping the legacy system running.
+That means 60% less time for new features.

-When a new requirement comes, integration takes three months.
-With a modern system, it would be three weeks.
+When a new requirement comes in, integration takes three months.
+On a modern system, it would take three weeks.

-Junior developers don't want to work on COBOL.
+Junior developers do not want to work on COBOL.
 Your recruiting becomes more difficult.

-Add everything up: Your legacy system doesn't cost you 500,000 francs per year.
+Add it all up: your legacy system does not cost you CHF 500,000 per year.
 It probably costs you over a million.

 The Three Options